Skylar-Brockbank/PortfolioPage/README.md

 ## Known Bugs

 * _Boxes that are in the same grid overlap if you make the window too small_
+* _If you make the window extremely narrow the bckgroung of the title card will repeat_

 ## License